 Do a search of your target company's name on Google and see which other companies mention it.
 Service providers like to boast about their current customer list, so this can be an easy source of information.
 Maltego can help you seek out the links between companies.
 Mergent has a Horizon tab in its company search results that lists businesses that have commercial links with the target.
 Also, speculative emails and calls to the employees in the target company can reveal the names of suppliers.

 Advanced Persistent Threats

 If you can get into a corporate network with administrator privileges, you can access that company's resources over a long period.
 A hack doesn't need to be a quick raid.
-Getting regular access gives you the option of monitoring corporate activity, reading data, setting up fake user accounts, and even using that company's internet success as a front for you own activities.
+Getting regular access gives you the option of monitoring corporate activity, reading data, setting up fake user accounts, and even using that company's internet as a front for your own activities.

 Once you're on a corporate network, you can access its internet gateway.
 Thus any exploration of ways into other networks will trace back to your first target instead of back to you.
 In order to implement this type of resource, you need to get Network Manager privileges so that you can alter network activity logs.